AdobeDocs/experience-platform.en/help/access-control/flac/api/roles.md

 ---
 # Roles endpoint

+The /roles endpoint in the Field Level Access Control API allows you to  programmatically manage roles in your IMS Organization.

 ## Getting started

 The API endpoint used in this guide is part of the Field Level Access Control API.
 Before continuing, please review the [getting started guide](./getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.

 ## Retrieve a list of roles {#list}

-You can list all existing roles belonging to your IMS Organization, by making a GET request to the `/roles` endpoint.
+You can list all existing roles belonging to your IMS Organization by making a GET request to the `/roles` endpoint.

 **API format**